UBICenter/child-allowance/jb/research.md

 ### Attendance Conditions

-There is some evidence that conditioning transfers on school attendance may be associated with more consistent educational outcomes compared to unconditional cash transfers.
+There is some evidence that conditioning transfers on school attendance may induce more consistent educational outcomes compared to unconditional cash transfers.
 The Tanzania TASAF, which required recipients aged 0-5 to attend a clinic 6 times per year and aged 7-15 years to be enrolled with 80% attendance, also found a 6 pp* increase in the proportion of children aged 0-18 years who had ever attended school, though there was no effect on current attendance.

 Some studies included both CCT and UCT arms, offering the opportunity to compare their impacts.
 The Burkino Faso NCTPP CCT arm, which required recipients aged 7-15 enroll and retain 90% attendance each quarter, increased the share of school days attended by recipient students by 13.4 pp\*\*\*, while its UCT arm found a null effect.
-Similarly, while enrollment increases for transfers conditional on child attendance (17.9 pp\*\*\*) [-], there is no effect for unconditional transfers.
+Similarly, while enrollment increases for transfers conditional on child attendance (17.9 pp\*\*\*), there is no effect for unconditional transfers.
-Malawi's ZCTP also found that its CCT (which required 80% attendance) improved the fraction of days that students attended school by around 8 pp\*\* [-] as well as varied student test scores by roughly 0.15\*\*\* [-] standard deviations each, while its UCT did not significantly improve these outcomes.
+Malawi's ZCTP also found that its CCT (which required 80% attendance) improved the fraction of days that students attended school by around 8 pp\*\* as well as varied student test scores by roughly 0.15\*\*\* standard deviations each, while its UCT did not significantly improve these outcomes.
-Thus, there appears to be some evidence of stronger educational impacts associated with transfers conditioned on attendance.
+Thus, there appears to be some evidence of stronger educational impacts where transfers are conditioned on attendance.